 - While guests arrive, Hawaiian arts and crafts demonstrations are usually set up around the luau grounds.

-- Most luaus have an imu ceremony prior to guest sitting down for their meal.
+- Most luaus have an imu ceremony prior to guests sitting down for their meal.
 An imu is an underground oven that cooks meat, normally pork, with hot coals.

 - There may be some sort of Hawaiian musical entertainment as people take their seats at the dinner tables.
 With the exception of the Feast at Lele, you should expect to share a large table with strangers.